 More powerful graphics

 The issue here is that moving to a full Nvidia GPU is one of the things that’s likely to increase the already-steep price of the Surface Book line, something that Microsoft may be loath to do.
 The other issue is the thermals.
 Microsoft would have to take a serious step forward in cooling if it hopes to make the Surface Book 3 a serious option for creative professionals.
+However, we’ve seen Razer introduce a 13-inch laptop with Nvidia GTX 1650 graphics before, so it is possible, at least in the smaller size.

 More storage and RAM, Ice Lake processors